tasnimzotder/hacktoberfest-2020/README.md

 12. Next...
 ![PR](/assets/PR_2.jpg)

-13. 🎉🎉🎉 Congrajulation.
+13. 🎉🎉🎉 Congratulations.
 Your PR is live.

 ## B. OR